 Grade penalties may not be applied for failing to follow classroom procedures (for example, no name on paper, failing to turn assignment into the correct location, writing on only one side of paper, not having the proper supplies for class), except in the case of Late Work as described above and in compliance with campus Late Work policies.
 This does not apply to failing to follow procedures required for completing a project, task, or assignment.

 Academic Dishonesty

-Students found to have engaged in academic dishonesty shall be subject to grade penalties on assignments or tests and disciplinary penalties in accordance with the Student Code of Conduct.
-Academic dishonesty includes cheating or copying the work of another student, plagiarism, and unauthorized communication between students during an examination.
-The determination that a student has engaged in academic dishonesty shall be based on the judgment of the classroom teacher or another supervising professional employee, taking into consideration written materials, observation, or information from students.
-(EIA Local)
+• Students found to have engaged in academic dishonesty shall be subject to grade penalties on assignments or tests and disciplinary penalties in accordance with the Student Code of Conduct (EIA Local)